 The door will now automatically close and open to calculate the safety obstruction settings.
-After this, If PE Beams are installed then the opener can be operated with the OPEN or CLOSE button on the wall control unit or from the transmitter else controller will be loaded with "Safety Close Mode" see page 30.
+After this, if PE Beams are installed, then the opener can be operated with the OPEN or CLOSE button on the wall control unit or from the transmitter.
+Otherwise, the controller will be loaded with "Safety Close Mode".
+(Page 29)